 Welcome to Ian's Graphics Site!

-Having experimented with computer graphics since the very earliest days (over forty years ago), I consider myself a "Pixeltech".
+Having experimented with computer graphics since the very earliest days (40+ years ago), I consider myself a "Pixeltech".
 This section gives some information and advice about computer graphics.
 Hopefully you can benefit from some of my years of accumulated wisdom.

 Table of Contents

 A brief history of computer graphics, from the earliest text character images from non-graphic mainframe computers to the latest photographic quality images from high resolution personal computers.

 The main reason for the many computer graphics file formats is their different methods of compression.
 Find out how the file formats compare and how to choose the right format for the best results.

 It's important that all websites optimize their images – Google does, and so should you!
 This section details how to optimize web images so that they reproduce well, take minimal space and load as quickly as possible.